-Being gut health focused, this blog got me wondering whether any study has looked specifically at the impact to gut microbiota from gluten.
+Being gut health focused, this blog got me wondering whether any study has looked specifically at the impact to gut microbiota (the trillions of micro-organisms that live in your digestive tract) from gluten.
 Sure enough, a human-based, randomized, crossover trial published in 2014 confirmed that gluten consumption alters the microbiome.
 (15)

 This is not surprising when you consider that most gluten we eat comes in the form of bread and packaged foods made from dwarf wheat and too much sugar.
-Both bread and packaged foods are highly refined, and can be considered simple carbohydrates.
-That is, they are quickly broken down and cause a rapid rise in blood sugars.
-Simple carbs are the food choice of a pathogenic microbe present in your intestines, known as candida.
+Both bread and packaged foods are highly refined.
+They are quickly broken down in your body and cause a rapid rise in blood sugars.
+Highly refined, simple carbs are the food choice of a pathogenic microbe present in your intestines, known as candida.

 Candida is a term that refers to yeasts, or one-celled fungi, which harmlessly inhabit your microbiome – provided there is a preponderance of beneficial bacteria to keep them in check.

-For most people, eating a lot of simple carbs encourages candida overgrowth.
+Eating a lot of simple carbs encourages dysbiosis, an overgrowth of pathogenic microbes, like candida, in your gut.
 Again, bad news for your health, especially if you’re wanting to shed some weight.
 But that’s another blog post.

 There’s so many research findings about common wheat’s negative effects on the body, I was forced to abbreviate this post and stick to a few highlights.

 Bottom Line: First, everyone would do well cutting back on refined carbs – which includes any grain-based flours; wheat, gluten-free, or otherwise – in favour of whole foods.
 Second, wheat is proven to create metabolic dysfunction, mess with intestinal function, and disrupt gut flora.
 Consider swapping some of your wheat-based dietary staples for alternative grains.